 The conditions of driving with a restricted or conditional license include harsher penalties.
 Any infraction could result in a mandatory six month suspension and an appearance in court.

-A conditional/restricted license should only be a last resort.
+A conditional/restricted license in NY should only be a last resort.
 If you have been pulled over for a serious traffic offense, received a notice of suspension, or violated the terms of a restricted/conditional license, now is the time to contact us.

 Over 30 Years of Experience